Fr8org/Fr8Core/Docs/ForDevelopers/DevelopmentGuides/TerminalTutorial-Part2.md

         {
             Name = "Get_Weather",
             Label = "Get Weather",
-            Category = ActivityCategory.Receivers,
+            Category = ,
             Version = "1",
             MinPaneWidth = 330,
             WebService = TerminalData.WebServiceDTO,
             Terminal = TerminalData.TerminalDTO
         };
         protected override ActivityTemplateDTO MyTemplate => ActivityTemplateDTO;
-        private const string RunTimeCrateLabel = "Weather in the city";
+        private const string RunTimeCrateLabel = "Weather in the City";
         .....
-*Category* tells Hub what this activity does, in our case recives information. <br/>
-Next part of the class contains definition of user interface elements:
+*Category*  is deprecated. <br/>

+## Step 4 - Specify the UI that the User Should See

+[UI controls](https://github.com/Fr8org/Fr8Core/blob/master/Docs/ForDevelopers/DevelopmentGuides/ConfigurationControls.md) are specified using JSON.
+However, in this tutorial, we'll take advantage of helper tools in the .NET Fr8 SDK that allow us to use POCO to specify our UI.
+To do this, we create an ActivityUI class:

     public ActivityUi()
             {